On Tiananmen Anniversary, Hong Kong Criminalizes Mocking China's National Anthem

 Hong Kong's pan-democrats say the ban on the customary vigil is another sign of Beijing's control — an influence exemplified by a national security measure banning dissent, which Beijing wants to implement in Hong Kong.

-"It's a direct result of China taking the wrong path after Tiananmen Massacre," says Zhou Fengsuo, who was one of the main student leaders in the sit-in protest movement in Tiananmen Square.
+"It's a direct result of China taking the wrong path after the Tiananmen massacre," says Zhou Fengsuo, who was one of the main student leaders in the sit-in protest movement in Tiananmen Square.

 The unraveling of Hong Kong's autonomy has its roots in that summer of 1989, Zhou says.